-Cancer treatments can be very toxic and may cause you significant pain, fatigue and disability.
-Through the STAR Program, Memorial’s goal is to minimize these effects and to encourage you to have the best quality of life possible.
-Below are some frequently asked questions to help you learn more about cancer rehabilitation ant Memorial Medical Center’s STAR Program.
+Cancer treatments may cause significant pain, fatigue and disability.
+Through the Oncology Rehab Program, our goal is to minimize these effects and to encourage you to have the best quality of life possible.
+Below are some frequently asked questions to help you learn more about cancer rehabilitation at Memorial Medical Center.

-The STAR (Survivorship Training and Rehabilitation) Program is a nationally recognized cancer survivorship certification that is focused on improving the lives of survivors who suffer from the side effects caused by treatments.
-The STAR Program provides you with coordinated cancer rehabilitation supported by a team of specially trained STAR certified clinicians and providers.
-As a STAR Program patient, you will receive individualized, comprehensive cancer rehabilitation treatment to improve the symptoms affecting your daily functioning and quality of life.
+The Oncology Rehab Program is a nationally recognized cancer survivorship certification that is focused on improving the lives of survivors who suffer from the side effects caused by treatments.
+The Oncology Rehab Program provides you with coordinated cancer rehabilitation supported by a team of specially trained clinicians and providers.
+As an Oncology Rehab Program patient, you will receive individualized, comprehensive cancer rehabilitation treatment to improve the symptoms affecting your daily functioning and quality of life.

 What is cancer rehabilitation?

 Cancer rehabilitation is very similar to other forms of rehabilitation after a serious illness or injury.
 Services should include consultations with appropriate board-certified or licensed clinicians in rehabilitation medicine, including physical, occupational and speech therapists.

 What impairments can be addressed through cancer rehabilitation?